We envision a world where every camp counselor or camp staff member can

 |Communicating to campers||4.2|

-As you can see, even three months after the training, camp professionals – both seasoned and new – felt that attending the training exposed them to in-depth conversations on these topics and put them in a better position to speak with and train their staff on these issues.
+Three months after the Moving Traditions training camp professionals reported that attending the 2-day retreat exposed them to in-depth conversations on these topics and put them in a better position to speak with and train their staff on these issues.

 We also learned that the most important part of this training was the depth of the conversations – conversations on sensitive topics that began at training and continued with follow-up conversations with other camp professionals, board members, parents, summer staff, and in some cases, campers.